twitter/finagle/doc/src/sphinx/developers/SignalingFailure.rst

 propagate but it will be converted in to a `Failure`.
 Any other information, such as stack traces, will be discarded.
 Due to Finagle's asynchronous nature, stack traces are not particularly useful.
-Instead Finagle provides built in support for `Zipkin`_, the distributed tracing system.
+Instead Finagle provides built in support for distributed tracing systems.

 When sending these responses across service boundaries, `toString` is called on each hop.
 This means that messages will appear like